finbarkizito/hr-tableau-dashboard/analysis/#3_retention_rate.md

 This company does **not** have a hiring-quality problem and neither does it have a post-pandemic retention shock as the differences between cohorts are **single-digit percentage points** which are well within what you would expect from normal variation given tenure length and censoring.

-In other words: retention is stable and not the differentiator.
+In other words: retention is stable and not the differentiator in this case.

 ## The correct interpretation